telerik/ajax-docs/api/server/Telerik.Web.UI/PivotGridOLAPSettings.md

 ###  SetConditionListCapacity `Int32`

 Gets or sets a value that indicates the total number of distinct items shown into the set condition filter.

-###  AdomdConnectionSettings `PivotGridAdomdConnectionSettings`

-Gets a reference to , which holds various
-                properties for setting the Telerik RadPivotGrid Adomd Olap settings

 ###  XmlaConnectionSettings `PivotGridXmlaConnectionSettings`